 Factors Determining the Ideal Yeast

 There are a few things to take into consideration when choosing your yeast.
 You will need to choose an alcohol-tolerant yeast.
 Some forms of yeast have enough tolerance to produce mead with a 14% alcohol content, which is considerable.
 If you try using a mead yeast with low or no tolerance to alcohol, it will simply die.
+Some yeast also take longer to ferment mead then others.

 You will need to make sure the attenuation level is right for the finish you are going for.
 Attenuation means the percent which measures the conversion rate of sugars to alcohol and CO2 during the fermentation process.